Yan Qing

-Background
+Historical inspirations

+The archetype for Yan Qing's character was suspected to be derived from Liang Xing (梁興), a Song dynasty general who fought against the Great Jin Dynasty.
+According to historical record, Liang Xing fought hundreds of battles against the Jin army, and killed more than 300 enemy leaders.
+In the year of 1135, he killed the Jin generals Yelu Ma Wu and Geng Guanglu in Taihang Mountain.
+In the winter of that year, he led his troops across the Yellow River to join Yue Fei fighting the Jin army.
+After Yue Fei returned, he continued to fight against the Jin north of the Yellow River.
+Later, he was promoted to the rank of Imperial Guard Doctor, Governor of Zhongzhou, and served as the Deputy Commander of the Imperial Front Army of Ezhou.

+Furthermore, in the Remaining Stories of the Xuanhe Period of the Great Song Dynasty, composed during the Song and Yuan Dynasties, Yan Qing is already depicted as one of the thirty-six leaders under Song Jiang.
+Similarly, in Gong Kai's Praise of the Thirty-six Men of Song Jiang from the same period, Yan Qing is mentioned with the poetic description: “In the alleys of Pingkang, who could know your name?
+The spring scenery of Taihang blooms with a foot of green.”
+Both works are considered early prototypes or foundational influences for the novel Water Margin.

+Fictional biography

+Water Margin

 Yan Qing, who is more than six chi tall, is a handsome youth with a fair complexion, red lips, thick eyebrows, broad shoulders and a narrow waist.
 Tattoos of big bright flowers cover his body.
 In addition to his skill in martial arts, archery and wrestling, Yan Qing sings well and plays many kinds of instruments.
 His charming looks, his proficiency in learning new tongues and his astuteness in assessing situations and picking up leads make him an ideal spy and infiltrator.
 He realises this potential after joining Liangshan.

 Orphaned when a child, Yan Qing is raised by the wealthy squire Lu Junyi, who lives in Daming Prefecture.
 Grateful to Lu, Yan Qing, who becomes one of two stewards in Lu's house, is steadfastly loyal to his master.